sunnyday90210/roberttpd/README.md

 # Robert Wollny Truepill Coding Test

-If I had more time I would have liked to get the table more pixel perfect, but with out the assets, and time this was as close as I could get it.
-Maybe with more time I would have like to create the table with CSS Grid.
+If I had more time I would have liked to get the table component pixel perfect, also would have liked to add sort features etc.

-Also the way that I added the dynamic classes based on the orderStatus not sure if this was the best way but this is what I could come up with.
-So with more time I would have liked to invesagate that further.
+The way that I added the dynamic classes based on the orderStatus not sure if this was the best way but this is what I could come up with.
+So with more time I would have liked to invesagate that more.

 ## To Run this Repo